-In June 2007, the United Nations Climate Change Panel published the three-part UN Climate Report, which had involved some 2,500 researchers from 124 countries over the years.
-Among other things, it is based on around 40 computer simulations.
-For the first time, people agreed on a formulation according to which humans are to blame for climate change (which is still contested in some places to this day).
-The highly developed countries are responsible for the warming of the atmosphere (global warming) and the "export" of the effects.
-The main causes are rapid population growth, increasing consumption of fossil fuels, deforestation of forests and urbanization.
+In June 2007, the United Nations Climate Change Committee (Intergovernmental Panel on Climate Change) published the three-part UN climate report, on which around 2,500 researchers from 124 countries had worked for years.
+It is based, among other things, on around 40 computer simulations.
+It was agreed for the first time on a wording that people are to blame for climate change (but which is still disputed in some places).
+The highly developed countries are responsible for heating the atmosphere (global warming) and “exporting” the effects.
+The main causes are rapid population growth, increasing consumption of fossil fuels, deforestation and urbanization.

 The relentless burning of fossil fuels such as gasoline, oil or coal creates huge amounts of additional carbon dioxide, the so-called greenhouse effect.
 In many regions of the world there has been a decrease in Frost days and an increase in days with extremely high temperatures was observed.
 This was particularly the case in Central and Northern Europe, the United States, Canada, China, Australia and New Zealand.
 In the central and northern latitudes, especially in the northern hemisphere, the frequency of heavy rainfall increased significantly in the second half of the 20th century.
 In contrast, in some regions of Africa and Asia there are increasingly stronger ones drought, as well as desertification.